You can’t get to where you’re going without knowing where you came from.

-Even after years of dedication and hard work (and meeting deadlines, staying up late, following new trends, creating standards, updating software, creating and defining templates, exploring new tools, networking, adhering to best-practices, time-tracking, art directing photoshoots, providing creative direction, storytelling, wireframing, branding, re-branding, design thinking, brainstorming and whiteboarding), I believe there’s always an opportunity for growth and learning… Neither of which come without a little humility.
+Even after years of dedication and hard work (and meeting deadlines, staying up late, researching, creating standards, updating software, drinking coffee, defining problems, coming up with solutions, learning new tools, networking, synthesizing, workshopping, strategizing, providing creative direction, storytelling, prototyping, testing, iterating, brainstorming and whiteboarding), I believe there’s always an opportunity for growth and learning… Neither of which come without a little humility.

 Thanks for reading.